No items found.

 3.2 Syncing with other platforms

 If you list on Booking.com or Vrbo, sync calendars using iCal to prevent double bookings.
-For a step-by-step guide, see our article on syncing your Airbnb calendar with Booking.com.
+For a step-by-step guide, see the article on syncing your Airbnb calendar with Booking.com.

 4. Pricing tools